pietronvll/spectraformer/logbook.md

+#### Feb 21, 2024
+Worked quite a bit on the spectraformer model.
+Having in place a MVP.
+Some obvious things to do:
+1. Ad an asymmetric attention matrix masking any _inputs_ from the masked region (but not outputs)
+2. Consolidating the code.

 #### Feb 16, 2024
 As working on this project is fragmented, I need to set up a solid schedule.
 1. Data input-pipeline & trivial benchmark.